-- 1. Outpatient office visits, including individual, group or family therapy.
-The actual number of visits authorized beyond the initial eight is based on medical necessity as determined by the plan, and may include individual, group, or family therapy. - 2.
+- 1. Outpatient office visits, including individual, group or family therapy. - 2.
 Psychopharmacological services, such as visits with a physician to review, monitor and adjust the levels of prescription medication to treat a mental condition - 3.
 Neuropsychological assessment services when medically necessary